 Rescued animal cafe’s

 If you are ready to welcome new cats or dogs as a family, visit rescued dogs and cats cafes!
-There are a number of cafes in Tokyo that are dedicated to rescue abandoned cats and dogs.
-They play a significant role to connect rescued animals to people who could be potential owners in the future.
+There are a number of cafes in Tokyo that are dedicated to rescuing abandoned cats and dogs.
+They play a significant role in connecting rescued animals to people who could be potential owners in the future.

 Hogoneko Rafu Space is specialized in protecting rescued cats waiting for future owners.